limiaoer/GaGATVulDet/README.md

 ## Graph generator
-The contract graph and its feature are extracted by the automatic graph extractor in the `contract_graph_generator` directory
+The contract graph and its feature are extracted by the automatic graph generator in the `contract_graph_generator` directory

 ## Running Project